dbluhm/acapy-vc-holder/README.md

-# ACA-Py External JSON-LD Signer
+# ACA-Py External VC Holder

-A quick demonstration of using an external service for signing JSON-LD creds.
+A quick demonstration of using an external service for holding JSON-LD creds.

-The External Provider component is added to ACA-Py in [PR #2835](https://github.com/hyperledger/aries-cloudagent-python/pull/2835).
+The External VC Holder component is currently dependent on unmerged upstream changes to ACA-Py.

 The KMS Service used by this demo can be found here: [dbluhm/mini-kms](https://github.com/dbluhm/mini-kms).